Skip to main content

 💦Finish: Medium in length, Biscoff cookie, baking spice, a hit of corniness.

 🏆 Overall: 6.75/10 - Great, It's just more No. 46 - I put the cask strength just a hair above its standard release.
 It has a fuller mouthfeel and developed flavors, but there is an intensity to it that means you'll not get much additional nuance until the finish.
 This does come at the price of a dynamic palate and a steep hit to the wallet.
+I don't find the acidity and burnt wood that I get with the lower proof version which will be a boon to some and a sadness to others.
 That being said, Maker's really doesn't miss; this is great whiskey.

 💵Would buy again?
 No, the Lost Recipe series and private selects I think do more to justify the price.
 On the balance, I think I prefer the standard edition No. 46 at its price point, less than half of this bottle.